DevendraKumarMaurya/MAJOR-PROJECT/REALTIME-CHAT-APP/client/README.md

 For issues and questions:

 - Create an issue in the repository
-- Check existing documentation
+- Check browser console for errors
-- Review error logs for debugging
+- Verify backend server connection

 ---

-**Note**: Make sure to keep your `.env` file secure and never commit it to version control.
+**Note**: Make sure the backend server is running on the URL specified in your `.env` file before starting the frontend development server.